 Algorithm MOTA MOTP

-Milan et al. [22] 56.9 59.4
+Milan et al.[22] 56.9 59.4

 JPDA 100 [28] 59.3 58.27

 Search Tracker 46.4 55.8

-TABLE V: Comparative table of CLEAR MOT scores for PETS-2009 S2L2 sequence across tracking methods.
-A higher value reflects superior tracking results.
 Note that both metrics are normalized such that scores of 100 for both MOTA and MOTP correspond to perfect alignment of tracker generated bounding boxes to ground truth and no identity switches amongst tracks.
-Algorithms marked with \ require external object detectors.
+Algorithms marked with require external object detectors.